megat69/UnicodeEngine_RPG/README.md

 - `inventory` (dict) : A dict of InventoryItem class instances (see below) and their keys.
 - `noclip` (bool) : Whether to disable collisions altogether.
 False by default.

+The `quit` method of the class can also be overrided by a callback function.

 Once the class is instantiated, and everything in your code is set up, you can call the `run` method of the class.